Colliery | Development > Transport

 Map showing Midland Railway works in 1875 here

-It was April 1877 when the line officially opened for mineral traffic ready to carry Pleasley coal up the ?? mile steady climb past Teversal to the watershed at 600 ft ready for the ?? mile downhill run to the main line at ?? ft followed by ?? mile of easy going down the Erewash valley to the blast furnaces just South of Ilkeston.
+It was April 1877 when the line officially opened for mineral traffic ready to carry Pleasley coal up the 21/4 mile steady climb from 450 ft past Teversal at 500ft to the watershed at 600 ft ready for the 41/4 mile downhill run to Westhouses on the main line at 350 ft followed by 13.5 mile of easy going down the Erewash valley to the blast furnaces at 125 ft just South of Ilkeston.

-In 1887 the line was extended via Pleasley Vale to link up with the Midland Railway line at Mansfield Woodhouse giving Pleasley coal direct access to Mansfield itself and many new markets further towards the East coast.
+By 1882 the line had been extended via Pleasley Vale for 23/4 mile to link up with the Midland Railway line at Mansfield Woodhouse giving Pleasley coal direct access to Mansfield itself and many new markets further towards the East coast.

-In March 1898 the Great Northern Railway’s Lean Valley Extension opened for mineral traffic providing a second route to Stanton Ironworks along the easy gradients through Skegby, Newstead and Hucknall to Basford and then Kimberly.
+In March 1898 the Great Northern Railway’s Lean Valley Extension to Pleasley Colliery opened for mineral traffic providing a second route to Stanton Ironworks along the easy gradients through Skegby, Newstead and Hucknall to Basford and then Kimberly.

 Copyright © 2023 J S. Thatcher